Fantastic Flips and Where to Find Them: A General Framework for Parameterized Local Search on Partitioning Problems: Intractability Results for the Considered Local Search Problems

 This offset of~1 in the important profit dimensions is essential to reduce the overload.
-More precisely, only for these dimensions there exists a bin (the corresponding vertex bin) which is empty and also at least one other bin which contains at least two vectors which have value~1 in that dimension.
+More precisely, only for these dimensions there exists a bin (this vertex bin~$B_{v_i}$) which is empty and also at least one other bin which contains at least two vectors which have value~1 in that dimension.